girlscript/winter-of-contributing/Web_Development/FrontEnd/Bootstrap Grids/README.md

 Let's take two columns.
 I want these columns to occupy half of the screen width each in desktop and tablet devices but in mobile devices I want them to occupy the entire width of the screen.

 For this we will use the `col-md-6` class.
-This basically means that we should have a six units column on any size from medium size or tablet size upwards.
+This basically means that we should have a six units column on any size from medium size(tablet size) upwards.
 So that means on tablet, laptop and large-desktop they will take six units, but on anything smaller than the medium size, namely mobile, they will cover the entire width of the screen.

 ```html
 <div class="container">